micah686/VnManager/Notes.md

 - [ ] Check clipboard before allowing user to paste
 - [ ] Set up virtualizing lists for large results
 - [ ] see about spoilered characters
-- [ ] Fix the bugs with Add/Remove categories